• Skip to primary navigation

 Most of the work is in the preparation.
 Once that's out of the way this lamb stew basically cooks itself.

 • Cut the meat into cubes and remove any visible fat.
-Don’t worry about the streaks of fat running through the meat, this will breakdown as the meat cooks.
+Don't worry about the streaks of fat running through the meat, this will break down as the meat cooks.
 Pat the meat with paper towels to remove any excess moisture.
-This will ensure the flour sticks evenly to the meat and doesn’t form any lumps.
+This will ensure the flour sticks evenly to the meat and doesn't form any lumps.

-• Peel the vegetables and cut into chunks.
-Don’t make the potatoes and carrots too small or they will overcook and turn mushy.
+• Peel the vegetables and cut them into chunks.
+Don't make the potatoes and carrots too small or they will overcook and turn mushy.
 Depending on the size of the potatoes, cut them either into 4, 6 or even 8 pieces.
 Cut the carrots into approximately 1-inch pieces.
 Thicker pieces towards the top of the carrot should be cut in half.
 Onions and celery can be cut into half-inch pieces.

 • Dissolve 3 vegetable stock cubes in 3 cups of boiling water and set aside.